 The District is governed by a Board of Directors consisting of five members elected at large.
-The Directors serve with minimal compensation for attendance at official board meetings or services as adopted through resolution 2006-01.
-The Board employs and is assisted by a General Manager, Secretary/Clerk of the Board, and such other personnel as are required to operate the District.
+The Directors serve with minimal compensation for attendance at official board meetings or services as adopted through resolution 2015-01.
+The Board employs and is assisted by a Operations Manager, Administrative Manager, and such other personnel as are required to operate the District.